 Signs the Goat is Cold

 Once it starts shivering uncontrollably, you will know that your goat is at risk of hypothermia.
-It will also start:
+It will also start to act lethargic.
+Goats that are wet will not dry off easily if they are too cold.

 If you notice any of these signs, it’s imperative that you bring the specific goat in question indoors and try to raise its body temperature back to normal.
-You can do this by feeding it warm water, covering it up in a blanket and generally keeping it where it’s warmer.
+You can do this by slowly feeding it warm water, covering it up in a blanket, drying it off, and generally keeping it where it’s warmer.

-What kind of goat shelter or goat house do you have constructed?
+No matter what your shelter may be, insulation can greatly impact the temperature inside.
 As is the case with most animal barns, they need to be well-ventilated.
-Not only does this ensure that the air within remains fresh as opposed to stale, but it could also minimize the spread of disease amongst your livestock.
+Not only does this ensure that the air within remains fresh as opposed to stale, but it could also minimize the spread of disease among your livestock.

 Unfortunately, well-ventilated barns aren’t always the most insulated.
 Insulating a barn takes deliberate effort and might be slightly more expensive than many farmers are willing to pay.
-However, making sure that the cold air outside doesn’t get in and interfere with the warm air inside the barn is not only good for keeping the goats warm during winter, but it’s also good for you.
+However, making sure that the cold air outside doesn’t get in and interfere with the warm air inside the barn is crucial if you live where it gets windy or temps drop very low.

-Insulate areas where you feel drafts to counteract the effects of wind chill.
+Seal areas where you feel drafts to keep cold air out and insulate walls to counteract the effects of wind chill.
 Imagine needing to work in a freezing barn all winter long?
 That’s not something you would have to suffer through if you had a well-insulated goat barn.

 It’s good to drink lots of water to avoid dehydration whenever it’s very hot.
-While this might not seem like a problem you might face in cold temperatures, it’s an issue for many goats and people.
-The problem is that the water is often quite cold, and most goats don’t want to drink ice-cold water during winter.
+While this might not seem like a problem you might face in cold temperatures, it’s an issue for many goats.
+The problem is that the water often freezes in cold temperatures which will not allow your goats to get adequate water.

-As a result, the flock will tend to drink less water gradually and slowly but steadily become dehydrated, which is just as dangerous to their health and life as cold temperatures.
-One way to mitigate this issue is to provide your goats with moderately cold to warm water for drinking during the winter.
+As a result, the herd will drink less water gradually and slowly but steadily become dehydrated, which is just as dangerous to their health and life as cold temperatures.
+Goats consumption of feed is directly related to their consumption of water.
+If they aren’t drinking, they will stop eating.
+One way to mitigate this issue is to use a heater water bucket or submersible water heater to keep the water thawed during the winter.

 You can do this by warming the water every day before putting it in the barn or simply providing heated buckets within the barn itself.
 If you give the goats fresh water from your house, do it several times a day.

 You have probably noticed that your goats are often more comfortable or prefer sleeping off the ground.
-Most goat breeds, such as Pygmy goats and Angora goats, like it when they have deep bedding piles to lie on at night.
+Most goat breeds like to have deep bedding piles to lie on at night.
 Not only does this keep them off the hard ground, but it also helps with insulation.

-Providing your goats with fresh, deep litter such as straw and grass hay on which they can sleep during the cold months is a great way of ensuring that they will remain warm through the nights.
+Providing your goats with fresh, deep bedding such as straw or grass hay which they can sleep during the cold months is a great way of ensuring that they will remain warm through the nights.
+This is one of the most important steps to keeping your goats warm in the winter.

 Proper bedding for goats is important.
-Thick layers of hay will help insulate the goats from snow and ice, keeping them warmer.
+Thick layers of hay will help insulate the goats from the frozen ground, keeping them warmer.
 It will also enable the goats to surround themselves with it.
 By nestling in the hay, they will be able to stay warmer and expose less of their bodies to wind and cold.

-Failing to do so could mean exposing them to the cold hard floor where the concrete will slowly but effectively lower their core body temperatures and put them at risk of hypothermia.
+Failing to do so could mean exposing them to the cold hard floor where the ground will slowly but effectively lower their core body temperatures and put them at risk of hypothermia.

 Farmers raising dairy and meat goats know that keeping their goats well-fed is the key to positive returns.
 As important as the right mix of feeds is to milk, and meat production, so is it to the goat’s well-being during winter.